Regularity results for classes of Hilbert C*-modules with respect to special bounded modular functionals: Some basic definitions and facts

 The following fact is non-obvious, but very useful for insights: Let $N$ be a Hilbert C*-module over a C*-algebra $A$.
-Denote by $\langle N,N \rangle$ the $A$-linear hull of all $A$-valued inner product values of elements of $N$ in $A$.
-Then $\langle N,N \rangle$ is already norm-closed by the Cohen-Hewitt factorization theorem: The sets $N$ and $AN$ coincide and any element $n \in N$ can be represented as $n=a x$ for certain elements $a \in A$, $x \in N$.
+Denote by $\langle N,N \rangle$ the norm-closed $A$-linear hull of all $A$-valued inner product values of elements of $N$ in $A$.
+Moreover, the sets $N$ and $AN$ coincide and any element $n \in N$ can be represented as $n=a x$ for certain elements $a \in A$, $x \in N$ by the Cohen-Hewitt factorization theorem.
 This fact has been mentioned by several authors in the context of Banach C*-modules and in more general contexts, cf. e.g.~\cite[Thm.~4.1]{Pedersen_1998} or \cite[Thm.~32.22]{Hewitt_Ross_1970}, also \cite[Thm.~II.5.3.7]{Blackadar}.
-This is one reason why Hilbert $A$-modules $N$ can be considered as Hilbert ${\mathbb M}(A)$-modules over the multiplier algebras ${\mathbb M}(A)$ of $A$, similarly as Banach $A$-modules over the (left) multiplier algebra ${\mathbb L}{\mathbb M}(A)$ of $A$.
-Recalling Morita equivalence and the symmetry of both the module actions, $M$ is also a Hilbert ${\rm End}^*_A(M)$-module over the C*-algebra of all bounded adjointable operators ${\rm End}^*_A(M) = {\mathbb M}({\rm K}_A(M))$, as well as a Banach ${\rm End}_A(M)$-module over the Banach algebra ${\rm End}_A(M) = {\mathbb L}{\mathbb M}({\rm K}_A(M))$.
+This is one reason why Hilbert $A$-modules $N$ can be considered as Hilbert ${\mathbb M}(A)$-modules over the multiplier algebras ${\mathbb M}(A)$ of $A$, similarly as Banach $A$-modules over the (right) multiplier algebra ${\mathbb R}{\mathbb M}(A)$ of $A$.
+Recalling Morita equivalence and the symmetry of both the module actions, $N$ is also a Hilbert ${\rm End}^*_A(N)$-module over the C*-algebra of all bounded adjointable operators ${\rm End}^*_A(N) = {\mathbb M}({\rm K}_A(N))$, as well as a Banach ${\rm End}_A(N)$-module over the Banach algebra ${\rm End}_A(M) = {\mathbb L}{\mathbb M}({\rm K}_A(N))$, cf.~\cite{Green_1978,Kasp_1980,Lin_1992}.

+Note, that we consider $A$-dual Banach $A$-modules $N'$ of Hilbert $A$-modules $N$ as right $A$-modules, too, defining $ra$ for (right $A$-linear elements) $r \in N'$ and $a \in A$ by $(ra)(x):= a^* \cdot r(x)$ for any $x \in N$, cf.~\cite[p.~450]{Paschke}.
+Whenever $A$-valued inner products can be extended from $N$ to $N'$ this simplifies the isometric embedding of $N$ into $N'$ treating elements of both these modules in the same way in formulae.